NSF-SciFy: Mining the NSF Awards Database for Scientific Claims: Building

 \subsection{Data Collection}

 We downloaded the entire NSF Awards database\footnote{\url{https://www.nsf.gov/awardsearch/advancedSearch.jsp}} in XML format, containing more than 0.5 million awards from 1970 through September 2024.
 After parsing, we obtained 412,155 parseable awards, which we call \DatasetName.
-While we leave comprehensive processing of the full \DatasetName~dataset for future versions of this preprint, we make the parsed awards available for anyone immediately interested\footnote{Available at \url{https://huggingface.co/darpa-scify}}.

 In this paper, we focus on all awards from the Division of Materials Research (DMR), which is responsible for most materials science awards at the NSF.
 This subset, called \DatasetNameMatSci, contains 16,031 awards, representing approximately 3.2\% of the entire NSF awards database.
-We chose materials science as our initial focus due to its interdisciplinary nature and technological importance.
+We chose materials science as our focus due to its interdisciplinary nature and technological importance.
+In addition, we build \DatasetNameTwentyK, a different subset of 20K awards spanning 5 NSF directorates --- Mathematical and Physical Sciences (MPS), Geological Sciences (GEO), Engineering (ENG), Computer and Information Science and Engineering (CSE), and Biological Sciences (BIO).